cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 <summary>Script Monitor New Domain Alert</summary>
 <div>

-**What is it for?**
+**Who is it for?**

-Page Shield customers who want to be alerted when JavaScript dependencies from new host domains appear in their zone.
+Page Shield customers who want to receive a notification when JavaScript dependencies from new host domains appear in their zone.

 **Included with**